andreymatin/wp-brief/readme.txt

 1. Upload `brief` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == How to use ==

-1. Afetr installation please visit 'Admin area' - 'Settings' - 'Brief'
+1. After installation please visit 'Admin area' - 'Settings' - 'Brief'
 1. Check 'Enable' on the 'Brief' page
 1. Optionally add Brand logo and fill Developer Profile URL
 1. Update Changelog textarea in Markdown format